dry-rb/dry-core/README.md

 # Dry::Core

-A collection of small modules used in dry-rb ecosystem.
+A collection of small modules used in the dry-rb ecosystem.

 ## Installation